-- Pitch: Bass guitar plays notes an octave lower than a regular guitar.
+Pitch: Bass guitar plays notes an octave lower than a regular guitar.
 So it has a ‘lower’ sound.

-- Strings: Bass strings are thicker than guitar strings
+Strings: Bass strings are thicker than guitar strings.

-- Bass guitars are usually larger in size and length, and also heavier than regular guitars.
+Bass guitars are usually larger in size and length, and also heavier than regular guitars.

 What should you be looking for when buying a bass guitar?

-If you aren’t into playing music yourself and your child asks for an instrument I think a lot of parents have the tendency to go down to Toys R Us and pick up a First Act guitar and give that to their kid or order a generic Chinese import from Amazon.
+If you aren’t into playing music yourself and your child asks for an instrument, I think a lot of parents tend to go down to Toys R Us and pick up a First Act guitar and give that to their kid, or maybe order a generic Chinese import from Amazon.

-Have the child hold the bass.
-After coming up with a list of few models that you are interested in, head down to your local guitar store.
-They may not have a huge selection of short scale basses, but have your child hold a few different models to see what they like and what feels comfortable.
+After coming up with a list of a few models that you are interested in, head down to your local guitar store.
+They may not have a vast selection of short scale basses, but have your child hold a few different models to see what they like and what feels comfortable.

 Learn about the specs of any models that you like.
 What are they made of?
 What is the scale length?
 What are the electronics?

-Check how well your child’s hands fit around the neck, make sure it isn’t too wide.
-Have them hold it while they are sitting down as well as standing up, make sure it isn’t too heavy Ask them if it feels right for them.
+Check how well your child’s hands fit around the neck; make sure it isn’t too wide.
+Have them hold it while they are sitting down as well as standing up, make sure it isn’t too heavy.
+Ask them if it feels comfortable and right for them.

 I wouldn’t buy even a small bass for anyone under the age of 8, but there are exceptions to this.
-If you are buying for a child in the 8 to 12 year old range you should be looking for either a short scale or a 3/4 size bass.
-Some sellers use the term 3/4 and short-scale interchangeably, but they are different.
+If you are buying for a child in the 8 to 12-year-old age range, you should be looking for either a short scale or a 3/4 size bass.
+Some sellers use the term 3/4 size and short-scale interchangeably, but they are different.